na-na-hi/renget/archive/vp-plays.md

 https://arch.b4k.co/vp/thread/51133440/ post-series discussion thread 2: IRL vacation edition

 ##Pokemon Wack
-!!! danger Status: Softlocked (tripped anticheat)
+!!! danger Status: Softlocked (tripped anticheat, oops)
     The second fangame played in my history of /vp/ lets plays, and also the one with the most content.
 	Or at least, content I'd get to experience if it wasn't for several factors, one of them being that this first playthrough was a blind one (excluding the wiki's pokedex), leading me to miss a bunch of things.
 Another problem lied from the format I was doing with viewer participation - with such a huge fakemon dex, listing every one every time I wanted to make a new team made asking for a new party a chore, on top of it taking an annoyingly long time because lurkers can't make up their mind.
     As it turns out, maybe having a ridiculous amount of new pokemon being accessible each progression milestone is probably not the greatest thing for an imageboard LP - a problem that would kill the second Wack LP.